oddbird/oddleventy/content/blog/2025/anchor-position-area-update.md

 `[popover]{ margin: unset }`

-This proved to be a very common confusion point, as `position-area` appears to not even work on popovers until you add this rule.
+That isn't all that's happening.
+Looking further down the road, there will also not even work on popovers until you add this rule.
 And good news — you won't need to do this forever!

-The CSSWG is working on a solution that adjusts the UA styles for a popover, replacing the problematic `margin: auto` with a new  `dialog` value for `align-self` and `justify-self`.
+The CSSWG is [working on a
+solution](https://github.com/w3c/csswg-drafts/issues/10258) that adjusts the UA styles for a popover, replacing the problematic `margin: auto` with a new `dialog` value for `align-self` and `justify-self`.
 There are ongoing questions about how to make sure this doesn't break existing popover styles, but what this means for you is that at some point in the future, you will likely not need to add `margin: unset`, and popovers will be positioned correctly without extra rules.

 ## Other changes

 That isn't all that's happening.
-Looking farther down the road, there will also be changes to where the `self` prefix goes in `position-area`, and support for transforms.
+Looking further down the road, there will also be changes to where the `self` prefix goes in `position-area`, and support for transforms.
 There will be an `anchored` container query that will match depending on which fallback position is active.
 These will all be useful in